 - 3. What about drowning accidents that cause brain injury?

 - 4. Can families of drowning victims sue for wrongful death?

 1. Who is liable for swimming pool accidents in Nevada?

 Per Nevada law, homeowners or business owners are frequently liable for swimming pool accidents that take place on their property.
 Unsecured swimming pools are considered an “attractive nuisance” to children.
 This means that homeowners are legally responsible for accidents in their unfenced pool — even if they did not give the child permission to enter the pool.

-Pool owners or operators are also responsible for making sure that both the pool and pool area are free of hazards that could cause injuries.
+Pool owners or operators are also responsible for making sure that both the pool and pool area are free of hazards that could cause serious injuries.
 Causes of swimming pool injuries can include (without limitation):

-- Lack of adequate supervision,
+- Lack of supervision, especially at pool parties,

 - Open or broken gates,